Mel Rosser: Rugby league career

 At the start of the 1924/1925 season, Rosser turned his back on rugby union by joining professional rugby league club Leeds.
 At the same time he left the police force and became a licensee.
 He played his first game for Leeds on 6 September 1924, and on 12 April 1926 he was selected to play for the Wales national rugby league team, making him a dual-code international.
 The game was held at Pontypridd against England, and the Welsh lost narrowly despite scoring six tries and two goals.
 Rosser scoring one of the tries.
 He had to wait almost four years to record his second and Wales league cap, when he was selected to face Australia at Wembley in early 1930.
 Although Wales lost again, Rosser was again on the score sheet with another try.
 In between his two Wales caps for Leeds, Rosser also represented Great Britain on the team's 1928 tour of Australia.
 One of six Welsh players who went on the tour, he played in nine matches though none of the six Tests.

-In the 1930/31 season, Rosser switched rugby clubs from Leeds to Castleford for one match, and then to York Football Club.
+In January 1931, Rosser switched rugby clubs from Leeds to York Football Club.
 While at York he represented Wales another three times, two games against England and another encounter with Australia.
 The Australian game was his last, played on 30 December 1930.

-Mel Rosser played left-, i.e. number 4, in Monmouthshire's 14-18 defeat by Glamorgan in the non-County Championship match during the 1926–27 season at Taff Vale Park, Pontypridd on Saturday 30 April 1927.
+Mel Rosser played left- in Monmouthshire's 14-18 defeat by Glamorgan in the non-County Championship match during the 1926–27 season at Taff Vale Park, Pontypridd on Saturday 30 April 1927.

-Mel Rosser played right-, i.e. number 3, in York's 8-22 defeat by Halifax in the 1930–31 Challenge Cup Final during the 1930–31 season at Wembley Stadium, London on Saturday 2 May 1931, in front of a crowd of 40,368.
+Mel Rosser played right- in York's 8-22 defeat by Halifax in the 1930–31 Challenge Cup Final during the 1930–31 season at Wembley Stadium, London on Saturday 2 May 1931, in front of a crowd of 40,368.